vanstrouble/dose-alfred-workflow/README.md

 ## Download

 - Available on the Alfred Gallery.
-Get it [here](https://alfred.app/workflows/vanstrouble/amphetamine-dose/).
+[Get it here](https://alfred.app/workflows/vanstrouble/amphetamine-dose/).
-- You can also download it from GitHub [here](https://github.com/vanstrouble/dose-alfred-workflow/releases/latest).
+- You can also download it directly from GitHub [here](https://github.com/vanstrouble/dose-alfred-workflow/releases/latest).

 **Not a fan of fancy extras?
 Go native with _Caffeine Dose_ — it runs on `caffeinate`, no sugar, no cream.
 Just pure workflow.
 [Try it here](https://github.com/vanstrouble/caffeine-dose-alfred-workflow.git).**